apptainer/singularity-userdocs/security_options.rst

 ``--keep-privs``
 ================

-It is possible for an admin to set a different set of default capablities or to reduce the default capabilities to zero for the root user by setting the ``root default capabilities`` parameter in the ``singularity.conf`` file to ``file`` or ``no`` respectively.
+It is possible for an admin to set a different set of default capabilities or to reduce the default capabilities to zero for the root user by setting the ``root default capabilities`` parameter in the ``singularity.conf`` file to ``file`` or ``no`` respectively.
 If this change is in effect, the root user can override